jarseneau/ImageProcessing/README.txt

 Class: EditorImageProcessingModel
     Represents any image model that is created by some operation on another image model.

+VERSION 2:
+Class: ImageIOProcessingModel
+    represents an image model downloaded from a file source that is not ppm
 ------------------------------
 Interface: IPixel
     Represents a pixel of any kind, with channels (or channel).
 Class: RGBPixel
-    Represents an RGB pixel, with red, green, and blue channels as well as value, intensity, and luma.
+    Represents an RGB pixel, with red, green, blue, and alpha channels with alpha always being 255 as well as value, intensity, and luma.

+VERSION 2:
+Class: AlphaPixel
+    Represents an RGB pixel with an alpha channel that is significant in its representation.
 ------------------------------
 Interface: ImageProcessingView
     Represents any view of the application with the ability to save.
 Class PPMImageView
     Represents the view of a PPM image, with the ability to save it.

+VERSION 2:
+Class: ImageIOView
+    Represents the view of an IO image, with the ability to save it to the specified format
 ------------------------------
 Class: ImageProcessing
     The Main class for this program.